Priscilla Presley: Move to Graceland

-In February 1962, after months without contact, Elvis called Priscilla and suggested she visit him in Los Angeles.
-She was unsure her father would agree, but Elvis made repeated calls to reassure her parents.
-He accepted every condition: waiting until summer break, providing a first-class round-trip ticket, sending a detailed itinerary, ensuring constant chaperoning, and requiring daily letters home.
-Priscilla marked off each day until the visit.
-When she arrived, she was met by Joe Esposito and driven to Elvis's home.
-Soon after, Elvis invited her to join him on a trip to Las Vegas—breaking the agreed itinerary.
+In February 1962, after months without contact, Presley called Priscilla and suggested she visit him in Los Angeles.
+She was unsure her father would agree, but Presley made repeated calls to reassure her parents.
+He accepted all conditions: waiting until summer break, providing a first-class round-trip ticket, sending a detailed itinerary, ensuring constant chaperoning, and requiring daily letters home.
+Priscilla counted down the days until the visit.
+When she arrived, she was met by Joe Esposito and driven to Presley's home.
+Soon after, Presley invited her to join him on a trip to Las Vegas, deviating from the agreed itinerary.
 To avoid detection, Priscilla prewrote letters and arranged for them to be mailed from Los Angeles while she was away.

-During the Las Vegas visit, Priscilla began experimenting with amphetamines and sleeping pills to keep pace with Elvis’s nocturnal lifestyle.
-After a second visit at Christmas, her parents agreed to let her relocate to Memphis permanently in mid-March 1963, two months before her eighteenth birthday.
-As part of the arrangement, Elvis was expected to marry her.
-Priscilla enrolled at the Immaculate Conception Cathedral School, an all-girls Catholic institution, and initially lived with Elvis’s father and stepmother.
-She spent increasing time at Graceland with Elvis’s grandmother, Minnie Mae Presley, gradually moving her belongings in until she was living there full-time.
+During the Las Vegas visit, Priscilla began using amphetamines and sleeping pills to adjust to Presley's nocturnal lifestyle.
+After a second visit at Christmas, her parents agreed to let her relocate to Memphis permanently in mid-March 1963, two months before her 18th birthday.
+As part of the arrangement, Presley was expected to marry her.
+Priscilla enrolled at the Immaculate Conception Cathedral School, an all-girls Catholic institution, and initially lived with Presley's father and stepmother.
+She spent increasing time at Graceland with Presley's grandmother, Minnie Mae Presley, gradually moving her belongings in until she was living there full-time.

-Priscilla was eager to accompany Elvis to Hollywood, but he repeatedly told her he was too busy and asked her to remain in Memphis.
-During that period, she read reports of an affair between Elvis and his Viva Las Vegas co-star Ann-Margret.
-She confronted him, and he dismissed the stories as publicity-driven rumours, urging her not to trust the press.
-Over the following years, Elvis had multiple intimate relationships with co-stars, though he denied each of them to Priscilla.
+Priscilla wanted to accompany Presley to Hollywood, but he repeatedly told her he was too busy and asked her to remain in Memphis.
+During that period, she read reports of an affair between Presley and his Viva Las Vegas co-star Ann-Margret.
+She confronted him, and he dismissed the stories as publicity-driven rumours, advising her not to trust the press.
+Over the following years, Presley had multiple intimate relationships with co-stars, though he denied each of them to Priscilla.
 She was eventually permitted to visit him in Hollywood, but her stays were brief.